Whitworth Sharpshooters

-Whitworth Sharpshooters were the Confederates' answer to the Union sharpshooter regiments, and they used the British Whitworth rifle.
+Whitworth Sharpshooters were the Confederate equivalent to the Union sharpshooter regiments, and they used the British Whitworth rifle.
 These men accompanied regular infantrymen and their occupation was usually eliminating Union artillery gun crews.

 Whitworth rifle

 The Whitworth rifle proved to be an accurate and deadly instrument.
-Its most remembered act was on May 9, 1864 at the Battle of Spotsylvania Court House, where Union General John Sedgwick urged his men to leave a ditch in which they lay in order to cover from the Confederate snipers hidden 800 to 1000 yards away.
+Its most remembered act was on May 9, 1864, at the Battle of Spotsylvania Court House, where Union General John Sedgwick urged his men to leave a ditch in which they lay in order to cover from the Confederate snipers hidden 800 to 1000 yards away.
 According to Martin T. McMahon, Brevet Major-General, U.S.V.
 [Chief-of-Staff, Sixth Corps], he and General Sedgwick were walking along the line when he [Sedgwick] noticed a soldier dodging a near-passing bullet, and said to him "What?
 Men dodging this way for single bullets?
 What will you do when they open fire along the whole line?
 I am ashamed of you.
 I'm ashamed of you, dodging that way.
 They couldn't hit an elephant at this distance."
 Seconds later he fell forward with a bullet hole below his left eye.